-The early and pioneering development of modern accounting by Kotruljevic (1440) is claimed by .
-Stipetic (00-p32) (as well as Krekic and several others) -with solid evidence - to have been the first formalized proposal that all good merchants/traders should maintain balance, books, use double-entry bookkeeping use of banking instruments internationally such as bills of exchange, letters of credit. .Kotruljevic also expounded economic philosophy views that were very radical for the times , such as interest being the price of capital,; credit being a good thing critical to fuel commerce and only usurious if excessive (5-6% was his proposed limit); His 1458 treatise "Il Libro dell'Arte di Mercantura argued all these were requirements to achieve prosperous trading, and not least important he noted the need for the state to ensure an open mercantile and trading environment conducive to making money, creating wealth , minimal interference of state in commerce. , prudent state finances.
-Kotruljevic presaged by six centuries today's received wisdom about tule of law and a good business climate.
-He would well deserve honorary mention by the World Bank's Governance and Doing Business Reports.
-35
+use double-entry bookkeeping,36 employ for their trade banking instruments such as bills of exchange and letters of credit.
+Kotruljević also expounded economic philosophy views that were very radical for the times, such as interest being the price of capital; credit being critical to fuel commerce and only usurious if excessive (5-6% was his proposed limit).
+His 1458 treatise "Il Libro dell'Arte di Mercatura" argued all these were requirements to achieve prosperous commerce, and not least important he noted the need for the state to ensure an open mercantile and trading environment conducive to making money, creating wealth, minimal interference of state in commerce, prudent state finances.
+Kotruljević anticipated by six centuries today's received wisdom about ROL and a good business climate.
+He would well deserve honorary mention in the World Bank's Governance and Doing Business Report.